 CUBS fully supports the university's efforts in encouraging and promoting campus and classroom engagement which is approached encompassing both social and academic engagement.
 Various activities and events are organised at school level by the CUBS Student Engagement Team led by the Student Engagement Manager, Sinéad Hackett, which provides students opportunities to engage with peers, and meet students from other programmes across the school in an inclusive and welcoming environment.
-The school introduced a number of activities from 2022/23 which include;
+An example of some of the activities run throughout the academic year are;